boundary/boundary-action-template/README.md

-# Template for Actions in Boundary Premium
+# Template for Boundary Actions

 ---

 ##Description

-This project includes an implementation of the VictorOps Action for Boundary Premium, which can serve as a template for the development of other Actions.

-Also included in this project is a test harness that executes the VictorsOps Action and mock Boundary Premium internal alarm objects.
+This project includes a sample implementation of the Boundary Action (for Boundary Premium), which can serve as a template for the development of other Actions.
+We used recently created VictorOps Action as a base for this example.
+The project also provides a test harness, which executes the sample action, along with mock Boundary internal alarm objects.

 The test harness uses the [Nock](https://github.com/pgte/nock "Nock") library to mock HTTP requests to the VictorOps REST Endpoint.